Leonid Brezhnev: Cult of personality

-Russian historian Roy Medvedev emphasizes the bureaucratic mentality and personality strengths that enabled Brezhnev to gain power.
-He was loyal to his friends, vain in desiring ceremonial power, and refused to control corruption inside the party.
-Especially in foreign affairs, Brezhnev increasingly took all major decisions into his own hands, without telling his colleagues in the Politburo.
-He deliberately presented a different persona to different people, culminating in the systematic glorification of his own career.
 The last years of Brezhnev's rule were marked by a growing personality cult.
 His love of medals (he received over 100) was well known, so in December 1966, on his 60th birthday, he was awarded the Hero of the Soviet Union.
 Brezhnev received the award, which came with the Order of Lenin and the Gold Star, three more times in celebration of his birthdays.
 On his 70th birthday he was awarded the rank of Marshal of the Soviet Union, the Soviet Union's highest military honour.
 After being awarded the rank, he attended an 18th Army Veterans meeting, dressed in a long coat and saying "Attention, the Marshal is coming!"
 He also conferred upon himself the rare Order of Victory in 1978, which was posthumously revoked in 1989 for not meeting the criteria for citation.
-A promotion to the rank of Generalissimus of the Soviet Union, planned for Brezhnev’s seventy-fifth birthday, was quietly shelved due to his ongoing health problems.
+A promotion to the rank of Generalissimo of the Soviet Union, planned for Brezhnev's seventy-fifth birthday, was quietly shelved due to his ongoing health problems.

-Brezhnev's eagerness for undeserved glory was shown by his poorly written memoirs recalling his military service during World War II, which treated the minor battles near Novorossiysk as a decisive military theatre.
+Brezhnev's eagerness for undeserved glory was shown by his memoirs recalling his military service during World War II, which treated the minor battles near Novorossiysk as a decisive military theatre.
 Despite his book's apparent weaknesses, it was awarded the Lenin Prize for Literature and was hailed by the Soviet press.
-The book was followed by two other books, one on the Virgin Lands Campaign.
-Brezhnev's vanity made him the target of many political jokes.
-Nikolai Podgorny warned him of this, but Brezhnev replied, "If they are poking fun at me, it means they like me."
+The book was followed by two other books, one on the Virgin Lands campaign.

-In keeping with traditional socialist greetings, Brezhnev kissed many politicians on the lips during his career.
-One of these occasions, with Erich Honecker, was the subject of My God, Help Me to Survive This Deadly Love, a mural painted on the Berlin Wall after its opening and dismantlement.